 Smoking, vaping, or edibles, how you consume your weed, can alter the cannabis dose you’re getting.
 Edibles are the most difficult to dose.
 This is especially true for homemade foods.
 Each bite may have a different amount of pot, making your marijuana high unpredictable.

 When smoking weed, you can actually see how much of the physical substance you’ve consumed.
-The benefits of pre-measured canisters in vape devices, is you know exactly the amount of e-liquid you started with.
+The benefit of pre-measured canisters in vape devices, is you know exactly the amount of e-liquid you started with.
 Store-bought products will generally have the ingredients listed on their packaging, including the amounts of THC and CBD.
 This can give you a clear idea of the amount of the weed compounds you are consuming.
 Your high also depends on the amount of THC vs CBD is in your weed.
 The greater the THC level, the more intense of a high you get.